gloss-click/cs2-buttplug/README.md

 what if CS:GO was horny?

+an experiment, gluing CS:GO to https://buttplug.io and seeing what happens.

 ## important ethical disclaimer

 this software is intended for risk-aware, consensual sexual enjoyment by all.